share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

+This Sautéed Eggplant Recipe is the best way to turn eggplants into the best side dish for summer.
 You will make everyone fall in love with these soft, tender, and caramelized pieces of pan-fried eggplant, on your next BBQ party.

+I love cooking with eggplant, they are so versatile and you can make so many tasty and healthy recipes with them.
 You might have already tried some of my delicious eggplant appetizers like my Eggplant Dip, Zaalouk recipe, or my popular Eggplant Rollatini as a quick Italian dinner.

 When you try this simple way of sautéing eggplants, you can’t stop making them.
 It’s the easiest eggplant recipe, yet so good and ridiculously healthy.